Azure/terraform-azurerm-avm-ptn-aca-lza-hosting-environment/modules/front_door/README.md

 This module creates an Azure Front Door (Standard or Premium) with custom domain support and TLS termination using certificates from Azure Key Vault.

+## Features

+- Support for Standard and Premium SKUs
+- Optional Web Application Firewall (WAF) protection (Premium SKU only)
+- Optional Private Link integration with Azure Container Apps Environment (Premium SKU only)
+- Health probes and load balancing
+- Diagnostic settings integration with Log Analytics
+- Caching configuration

+## Private Link Integration

+When `enable_private_link` is set to `true`, the module configures Azure Front Door to connect to the Container Apps Environment via Azure Private Link instead of over the public internet.
+This provides enhanced security by keeping traffic within the Microsoft backbone network.

+**Requirements for Private Link:**
+- Front Door SKU must be `Premium_AzureFrontDoor`
+- `container_apps_environment_id` must be provided
+- The Container Apps Environment must support private link connections

+For more information, see [Integrate Azure Front Door with Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/how-to-integrate-with-azure-front-door).

 <!-- markdownlint-disable MD033 -->
 ## Requirements